Tenements-facades-project/wrofacade/README.md

 and navigate to the notebook you would like to run.

+## Limitations and future work

+- Code for inducing grammars is very slow; it can be improved by reimplementing the algorithm - using Numba or moving to a faster programming language
+- In the pipeline we built, the Pix2Pix model always returns square results
+- Due to the fact that our algorithm for parsing input facades is imperfect, model makes mistakes in terms of number of floors of generated facade

+Any contribution is welcome!

 ## References

 [1] Martinovic, Andelo, and Luc Van Gool.
 "Bayesian grammar learning for inverse procedural modeling."